-There’s nothing like the start of a new year, a new month, or a new day to help give us the urge to reset our lives and get organized!
-Sometimes organization practices equate to a lot of time spent but more often than not, we just don’t have that kind of time to allocate to our organizational efforts and needs.
-Here are some effective and simple ways to get your life organized at any time.
-For me, life organization is a form of self-care.
-It helps me feel prepared and more centered to move forward with my day.
+There’s nothing like the start of a new day, new month, new year to help us get the urge to reset our lives and get organized.
+Sometimes organization practices equate to a lot of time spent and more often than not we just don’t have that kind of time to allocate to our organizational efforts and needs.

 Go through your toiletries

 I don’t know about you but I have a lot of different products stored in my bathroom – from lotions, to oils, to ointments, to makeup (from 5 years ago).
 It’s time to purge all of the unused or expired products and clean up your bathroom with just the basics that you use on a regular basis.

 Sometimes I find myself going to the store and buying a product only to come home, look in my pantry and realize I already have two cans of those chickpeas I just bought.
 What a waste!
 Before your next grocery excursion, clear out your pantry and refrigerator for anything that is expired, make note of what you have duplicates of, and write down what you find noticeably missing.
 Do an inventory so that you can save time, space, and money before the next time you go to the store.

 Yes I have a whole drawer.
 I have so many unused vitamins and supplements and while yes I may consume some of them, others I most likely won’t.
 As time goes on, our bodies needs are different and we focus on different areas of health.
 I’ll always need probiotics, Vitamin D, and a handful of other vitamins and supplements but others may have been more of a “fad” supplement that I tried because I heard about it once, yet have no desire to consume it now.
 Take inventory of what you’ll actually take and toss (or donate if unused) the rest.

 Organize the paperwork